Link building is a double-edged sword.

 Otherwise, this can help you stay on track with your goals by giving you a bird’s-eye view on the relevance of your linking domains.

-Ideally, you’ll get links from a diversity of different sources, and your link profile analysis will inform you how close you are to that goal.
+Ideally, you’ll get links from a diversity of different sources (including both dofollow links and nofollow links), and your backlink analysis will inform you how close you are to that goal.

 If you notice lots of links from the same source or series of sources, it should motivate you to branch out.